Riblja Čorba: Late 1980s: New successes and political scandals

 In 1988, Riblja Čorba celebrated ten years of existence by releasing Priča o ljubavi obično ugnjavi (Talking about Love Is Usually Annoying), produced by Kovač, and the compilation album Riblja Čorba 10, which was released in a limited number of 1,000 copies only, and was given to the friends of the band and the media.
-The anniversary concert in Belgrade Fair featured some 15,000 spectators.
+The anniversary concert at Belgrade Fair featured some 15,000 spectators.
 Prior to the concert, the band had an intention to hold a fund raising concert in front of the Church of Saint Sava, with all the funds raised dedicated to the construction of the church, with Đorđe Balašević, Ekatarina Velika and Piloti as special guests, but did not get permission from the police to organize it.
 Although the situation in the country became more dramatic, the album did not feature many political-related songs.

-During these couple of years, Čuturilo started composing and writing lyrics for acts like Dejan Cukić, YU Grupa and Kerber, and, in 1988, he released his first solo album 9 lakih komada (9 Easy Pieces).
-After releasing his second studio album, Raskršće (Crossroads), in 1989, he decided to leave the band and dedicate himself to his solo career.
-The band held their last concert with Čuturilo on October 14, 1989, in Sarajevo.
+During these couple of years, Čuturilo started composing and writing lyrics for acts like Dejan Cukić, YU Grupa and Kerber, and in 1988, he released his first solo album 9 lakih komada (9 Easy Pieces).
+After releasing his second studio album, Raskršće (Crossroads) in 1989, he decided to leave the band and dedicate himself to his solo career.
+The band held their last concert with Čuturilo on 14 October 1989 in Sarajevo.
 He was replaced by Zoran Ilić, a former Bezobrazno Zeleno member.

 In 1990, the band released Koza nostra (transliteration for Cosa Nostra, but also a word play, with "Koza" meaning "goat" in Serbian).
 The album was produced by Saša Habić.
 It featured Branimir Štulić and Azra members on backing vocals, on the track "Al Kapone" ("Al Capone"), former Suncokret members Bilja Krstić, Gorica Popović and Snežana Jandrlić on backing vocals, and Bajaga i Instruktori member Saša Lokner on keyboards.
-The album included a cover of Chuck Berry's song "Memphis, Tennessee", Riblja Čorba version entitled "Crna Gora, Bar" ("Montenegro, Bar"), "Baby" which Đorđević, by his claims, wrote when he was 13, and "Tito je vaš" ("Tito Is Yours"), one of the first Yugoslav rock songs to openly ridicule late Josip Broz Tito.
+The album included a cover of Chuck Berry's song "Memphis, Tennessee", Riblja Čorba version entitled "Crna Gora, Bar" ("Montenegro, Bar"), "Baby" which Đorđević wrote when he was 13, and "Tito je vaš" ("Tito Is Yours"), one of the first Yugoslav rock songs to openly ridicule late Josip Broz Tito.
 After the album release, the band performed in Sweden, Romania and Australia.
-In Romania, they performed, alongside Yugoslav acts Bajaga i Instruktori, Galija, Valentino and Viktorija, in Timișoara, at the three-day concerts organized two months after the Romanian Revolution.
+In Romania, they performed, alongside Yugoslav acts Bajaga i Instruktori, Galija, Valentino and Viktorija, in Timișoara, on the concerts organized two months after the Romanian Revolution.
 All five acts performed on three concerts in Timișoara Olympia Hall in front of some 20,000 people each night.